 - Clonezilla HDD image on Blu-ray in drive or USB HDD / flash drive

-- Hardware Firewall (e.g. pfSense, m0n0wall) (don’t want to expose vPro ports to outside world).
+- Hardware Firewall (e.g. pfSense) to not expose vPro ports to outside world.

-What about the actual remote control?
-One can use SSH port forwarding and RDP/XRDP, but what about those who want to use LogMeIn or the like?
-I had this discussion recently and here were my points:
+One can use SSH port forwarding and RDP, but what about those who want to use LogMeIn or the like?

-- I would say that commercial remote desktop services such as LogMeIn are typically more secure on a Windows PC than just leaving port 3389 open to the internet.
-(One can use Cygwin OpenSSH server to SSH port forward to 3389, and/or use pfSense hardware firewall)
+- Commercial remote desktop services such as LogMeIn are typically more secure on a Windows PC than just leaving port 3389 open to the internet.

 The downsides of LogMeIn-type commercial services have philosophical and practical aspects.

-- The convenience of commercial services (centralized server making the connections) is seen by some as a weakness (could have unknown hackers as employees, could shut down their server, raise prices, etc.).
+- The convenience of commercial services (centralized server making the connections) is seen by some as a weakness, since it could have unknown hackers as employees, could shut down their server, raise prices, etc.